dbrady/scoped_attr_accessor/README.md

 The '/include' form of this gem is a ruby-wide monkeypatch.
 Please remember that it's perfectly fine to use it this way in your own applications, but quite rude to use it this way in a library.
+People who use your library would then be infected by this monkeypatch as well.
+Not cool.

 If you use scoped accessors in a gem or library of your own, please consider using the non-include version, or, in Ruby 2.0, use